Fair Labor Standards Act (FLSA)

 Each exemption type has tests that must be met in order for a position to be exempt from the overtime requirements of FLSA.
 Each exemption can only be determined by an analysis of the duties themselves.
 Job titles do not determine exempt status.
 In order for an exemption to apply, an employee’s specific job duties and salary must meet all the requirements of the U.S. Department of Labor's regulations.

-Human Resources Management is the designated authority in determining FLSA exemption status.
-If you have questions regarding a position designation under FLSA visit FLSA Terms and Definitions to learn of the complexities of FLSA and how determinations are made or contact Human Resources Management at hrdept@ku.edu or 785-864-4946.
+Human Resources is the designated authority in determining FLSA exemption status.
+If you have questions regarding a position designation under FLSA visit FLSA Terms and Definitions to learn of the complexities of FLSA and how determinations are made or contact Human Resources at hrdept@ku.edu or 785-864-4946.

 Additional Information